Virginia Senate approves massive expansion of facial recognition for police - NewsBreak

 RICHMOND, Va.
 (WRIC) — The Virginia Senate voted on Feb.
 15 to support broad surveillance powers for Virginia police departments, empowering them to use facial recognition databases to identify anyone involved in a “specific criminal incident, or a specific citizen welfare situation.”

-SB 741 passed the senate on a vote of 26-14, with five Republican senators crossing the aisle to support the bill championed by Senate Democrats.States push back against use of facial recognition by police
+SB 741 passed the Senate on a vote of 26-14, with five Republican senators crossing the aisle to support the bill championed by Senate Democrats.UPDATED: Man shot by police in Fairfax County

 Senator Mark Peake (R-Lynchburg) raised concerns over the scope of the facial recognition database, asking, “What is the database that they’re running this against?”